ZackerySteck/MNTC/README.md

 # Malware Network Traffic Classifier
 A random forest trained to detect malicious network traffic from BRO Log files.
-Built using Python v2.7, SciPy, NumPy, and Pandas.
+Built using Python v2.7, NumPy, and Pandas.
 Trained, validated, and tested using the CTU-Botnet datasets (see below).

+Recommended Minimum of 8 GB RAM.

 ## CTU Datasets TO-USE:
 ### Training